 Atlanta’s Hartsfield-Jackson International Airport is home to a wide variety of restaurants, but sometimes you have the luxury of venturing outside the airport before your flight, or maybe you want to pick up friends with lengthy layovers and treat them to a meal.
+There are beautiful neighborhoods in the charming area surrounding the airport, known as the ATL Airport District, chock-full of delicious restaurants that will satisfy any craving.
 Choose from among the best restaurants near the airport.

 - Bentley’s Steakhouse at the Atlanta Airport Marriott is known, natch, for its steaks and also for cozy dining chambers and contemporary gallery art.
 Among its signature dishes are its 1855 certified black Angus beef, Delmonico rib eye and pepper-seared ahi tuna, all of which should be followed up with delectable desserts and imported French pressed coffee presentations.
 Don’t forget the wine.
 Bentley’s has more than 150 world class vintages from its Wine Spectator award-winning wine list.

-- Benton’s Restaurant, located at the Crowne Plaza Atlanta Airport, features a hearty buffet-style lunch and breakfast with countless options including a salad station, deli bar and two entrees.
+- Benton’s Restaurant, located at the Sonesta Atlanta Airport North, features a hearty buffet-style lunch and breakfast with countless options including a salad station, deli bar and two entrees.